zant/ts-node-rest/README.md

 **See below for running with Docker**

 For this application to work, Node and PostgreSQL are needed.
-You'll need to create a database named `g2i-node-gonzachr` and `g2i-node-gonzachr-test` for the test suites.
+You'll need to create a database named `ts-node-zant` and `ts-node-zant-test` for the test suites.

 Then run: